Improved Regularization and Robustness for Fine-tuning in Neural Networks: Preliminaries

 \textbf{Problem setup.} We begin by formally introducing the setup.
 Suppose we would like to solve a target task.
 We have a training data set of size $n^{(t)}$.
 Let $(x^{(t)}_1, y^{(t)}_1), \dots, (x^{(t)}_{n^{(t)}}, y^{(t)}_{n^{(t)}})$ be the feature vectors and the labels of the training data set.
 We assume that every $x^{(t)}_i$ lies in a $d$-dimensional space denoted by $\cX\subset\real^{d}$.
 Following standard terminologies in statistical learning, we assume all data are drawn from some unknown distribution supported on $\cX\times\cY$, where $\cY \subseteq \real$ is the label space.
 Denote the underlying data distribution as $\cP^{(t)}$.

-For our result in Section \ref{sec_reg}, we consider feedforward neural networks, and our results can also be extended to convolutional neural networks (e.g., using ideas from \citet{long2020generalization}).
+For our result in Section \ref{sec_reg}, we consider feedforward neural networks, and our results can also be extended to convolutional neural networks (see, e.g., \citet{long2020generalization}).
 Consider an $L$ layer neural network.
 For each layer $i$ from $1$ to $L$, let $\psi_i$ be the activation function and let $W_i$ be the weight matrix at layer $i$.
 Given an input $z$ to the $i$-th layer, the output is then denoted as $\phi_i(z) = \psi_i(W_i z)$.
 Thus, the final output of the network is given by

 where we use $W = [W_1, \dots, W_L]$ to include all the parameters of the network for ease of notation.
-The prediction error of $f_W$ is measured by a loss function $\ell(\cdot)$ that is both convex and $1$-Lipschitz.
+The prediction error of $f_W$ is measured by a loss function $\ell(\cdot)$ that is both convex and $1$-Lipschitz-continuous.

 Suppose we have access to a pre-trained source model $\hat{W}^{(s)}$.
 Using $\hat{W}^{(s)}$ as an initialization, we then fine-tune the layers $\hat{W}^{(s)}_1, \dots, \hat{W}^{(s)}_L$ to predict the target labels.